em00k/NextBuild/README.md

 NextBuild : A suite of tools based on Boriel's ZX Basic Compiler targetting the ZX Spectrum Next

-This is the latest version I have been trying to get out, a few suggested hosting on git so it can be a WIP.

 Please report any bugs and I will try to fix them.